exasol/release-droid/doc/design.md

 * [`req~estimation-and-progress-display~1`](system_requirements.md#release-estimation-and-progress-display)

 Rationale:
 Most of the overall runtime is spent for execution of GitHub workflows (aka. action, workflow run).
-Additionally other platforms do not provide an easy way to retrive the duration of the preceding release.
+Additionally other platforms do not provide an easy way to retrieve the duration of the preceding release.

 Estimation based on workflow execution includes
 * Preparation and checksum phase